 Texas Indecency with a Child Laws

 In Texas, if a child accuses a person of an indecent act, it is sufficient evidence for a charge to be filed – even against a person who is completely innocent.
 Under the Texas Penal Code, Title 5, Chapter 21, Section 21.11, indecency with a child is a crime in which it is believed a person engaged in one of the following acts:

 - Sexual contact, or causing a child to engage in sexual contact

 - Sexual contact with a child geared to produce sexual desire of another person

-- Exposing the anus or genitals when a child is present
+- Exposure of certain body parts (anus, genitals) when a child is present

 - Making a child expose certain body parts (anus, genitals)

 - Any touching, including through clothing of various body parts, including anus, breasts, or genitals involving a child

 Defending Charges of Indecency with a Child

 Just the accusation that you have committed such an act can destroy your reputation, your good name, and ruin your professional life.
 It is imperative that your case is managed by a criminal lawyer with deep familiarity with child sex crime defense, and what strategies can lead to a positive outcome.